vinaysm1/git-practice/README.md

 ## What's a branch?

-A nramcj os a ref(erence) to a commit.
+A branch is a ref(erence) to a commit.
 When HEAD points to a branch, we say we're "on" that branch.
 When we make a commit while we're on a Branch, the branch is updated to ref(er) to the new commit.

 ## What's HEAD?